I-4-2-10.Assembly of Procedural Material

 AC order or letter extending the time to file a civil action.

-6. Correspondence That Falls Within the Time Frame of the Record (i.e., between the date of the request for hearing and the AC's last action on the case)
+6. Correspondence Falling Within the Time Frame of the Record (i.e., between the date of the request for hearing and the AC's last action on the request for review)

 Letter(s) between the ALJ or AC and the claimant or his or her representative;